mannarsherror404/intelligent-systems-sem3/README.md

    _Implemented heuristic-based pathfinding using the Best-First Search algorithm._

 5. **Exp 5 – Prolog Programming**
-   _Defined facts, rules, and queries in Prolog for knowledge representation and inference._
+   _Defined facts, rules, and queries in Prolog for knowledge representation and inference.[NOTE: Run in suitable environment]_

 6. **Exp 6 – A* Search Algorithm**
    _Solved an informed search problem using A* algorithm and compared it with Best-First Search._